 With adoption of these mitigation measures, potential environmental impacts will be reduced to less than significant levels for the issues other than Traffic and Circulation.
 It should be noted that the mitigation measures are in addition to the conditions of approval placed on the project.
+The combination of the mitigation measures and conditions of approval address all traffic-related impacts other than the two cited previously.

 Public Comments & Responses: The Draft EIR was circulated for a 45-day public review/comment period that initially ran from November 20, 2017 to January 4, 2018.
 Due to the fact that this period fell over the Christmas holiday, the review period was extended to January 18, 2018.
-The Planning Division received comments (see pages 3-1 through 3-21 of the FEIR) from the following:
+The Planning Division received comments (see pages 3-1 through 3-21 of the FEIR - Attachment G) from the following: